 Liquidity risk is the risk that the Corporation will not be able to meet financial obligations at the point at which they are due.
 The Corporation manages its liquidity risk through cash and debt management.
 Management's assessment of its liquidity reflects estimates, assumptions and judgments relating to current market conditions.
-As at December 31, 2018, the Corporation has \$7.9 million in cash and \$148.4 million in capacity on its revolving credit facilities (Note 11).
+As at December 31, 2019, the Corporation has \$8.9 million in cash and \$270.3 million in capacity on its first and second lien credit facilities (Note 10).

-The timing of cash outflows relating to financial liabilities, including estimated interest payments, are outlined in the table below:
+The timing of undiscounted cash outflows relating to financial liabilities, including estimated interest payments, are outlined in the table below.
+Apart from lease liabilities, the undiscounted cash outflows are equal to the carrying value:

 Due within Between Greater than

 (\$000's) 1 year 1-5 years 5 years

-Accounts payable and accrued liabilities 165,330 - 2,576
+Accounts payable and accrued liabilities 183,462 - 2,483

-Derivative liability 215 - -
+Derivative liability 3,233 - -

-Finance lease obligations 7,223 8,341 -
+Lease liabilities 17,441 22,634 10,712

-Long-term borrowings (1) 17,186 439,619 -
+Long-term borrowings (1) 17,334 497,075 -

-189,954 447,960 2,576
+221,470 519,709 13,195

-(1) Interest on First Lien Facility is estimated using Secure's average bankers acceptance rate for 2018.
-Interest on Second Lien Facility is estimated using rates consistent with the interest rate swaps as outlined in Note 11.
+(1) Interest on First Lien Facility is estimated using Secure's average bankers acceptance rate for 2019.
+Interest on Second Lien Facility is estimated using rates consistent with the interest rate swaps as outlined in Note 10.